sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ### A. Net Income for Sources

-Net income = Energy generated per tick - Energy used to spawn miners - Energy used to spawn haulers - Energy used to repair containers - Energy used to spawn reservers.
+`Net income = Energy generated per tick - Energy used to spawn miners - Energy used to spawn haulers - Energy used to repair containers - Energy used to spawn reservers`

 You can omit the last two terms if not applicable.